7 Ways To Protect Yourself From Identity Theft This Black Friday

 Maybe it should be taking precautions to prevent identity theft.

 The holidays represent peak season for identity thieves – probably because there are more transactions and more opportunities for theft.
-According to 2017 data compiled by ACI Worldwide, the number of online transactions between Thanksgiving Day and December 31 increased by 19% over 2016, while attempted fraud over the same period increased by 22%.
+According to 2018 data compiled by ACI Worldwide, the number of "buy online, pick up in-store" (BOPIS) transactions between Thanksgiving Day and December 31 increased by 20% over 2017, while attempted fraud over the same period increased by 13%.

-What day in 2017 were fraud attempt rates the highest?
-It's not Black Friday – it's Thanksgiving Day.
-Thieves like to get a jump-start on holiday shopping, too.

 Reduce your chances of identity theft over the Thanksgiving weekend by following these common-sense methods for practicing "safe shopping."